StuartCowley/jisa-heffernan-book-library/README.md

 A book library is created using CRUD operations for Reader, Book, Author and Genre models.
 The relationship between the models can be seen in the ERD screenshot below.

 ![ERD - Entity Relationship Diagram](/images/Screenshot_ERD.png?raw=true "ERD - Entity Relationship Diagram.")

+In the future I would like to refactor the tests using mocks, stubs and spies.
 ___

 ## Download and setup.